 My guess is that an official working on the London Underground is more at risk of violence than an Amsterdam window girl.
-Have you noticed all of those signs up at airports, in banks, at Job Centres – "Abusive behaviour and violence towards our staff will not be tolerated"?
-Bad things happen in prostitution just like they happen everywhere else.
+Have you noticed all of those signs up at airports, in banks, at job centers—"Abusive behavior and violence towards our staff will not be tolerated"?
+Bad things happen in prostitution just as they happen everywhere else.
 Unfortunately, they're always magnified and used as reasons to stop prostitution.

-You seem to be a keen proponent on the rights and fair treatment of sex-workers.
-Could you briefly sum-up your philosophy and opinions on UK sex worker laws?
+You seem to be a keen proponent of the rights and fair treatment of sex workers.
+Could you briefly sum up your philosophy and opinions on UK sex-worker laws?

-Historically, the emphasis has been on prostitution as a public nuisance offence, and so it tends to be street prostitutes who receive most attention from the police.
-To this end, there's a Frankenstein's mish mash of legislation, which tends to focus on activities surrounding prostitution and effectively making a legal activity illegal.
-The other problem is the way that prostitution – a legal activity – is conflated with illegal activities, such as illegal immigration or actual sex trafficking – a violent, coercive, exploitative practice.
+Historically, the emphasis has been on prostitution as a public nuisance offence, and so it tends to be street prostitutes who receive the most attention from the police.
+To this end, there's a Frankenstein's mish-mash of legislation, which tends to focus on activities surrounding prostitution and effectively makes a legal activity an illegal one.
+The other problem is the way that prostitution—a legal activity—is conflated with illegal activities, such as illegal immigration or actual sex trafficking—a violent, coercive, exploitative practice.
 There is considerable inconsistency in the way that the law is applied, and the outcomes of that application frequently appear as harassment and the infringement of the human rights of prostitutes.

 So how would you solve that?

-I'd decriminalise prostitution.
-It would be OK to operate a business model where prostitutes became part of the normal economy – paying tax, etc. The age of consent would remain at 18.
+I'd decriminalize prostitution.
+It would be OK to operate a business model where prostitutes became part of the normal economy—paying tax, etc. The age of consent would remain at 18.
 If a woman can vote and terminate life through an abortion, she can decide what to do with her body.
-[I'd introduce] effective, funded provision for women who wish to exit the work.
+I'd introduce effective, funded provision for women who wish to exit the work.
 Anti-prostitution lobbying would be made a hate crime.
-A clear distinction [would be made] between prostitution, economic migration and sex trafficking, supported by thorough analysis of real sex-trafficking data and a proportionate response.
-Where the root-cause of prostitution is drug addiction, [I'd introduce] funding for effective withdrawal.
+A clear distinction would be made between prostitution, economic migration, and sex trafficking, supported by thorough analysis of real sex-trafficking data and a proportionate response.
+Where the root cause of prostitution is drug addiction, I'd introduce funding for effective withdrawal.
 The mindset would have to be how to make prostitution work safely and effectively, without stigma, rather than as a barely tolerated activity that should experience punitive controls.

 In terms of gender equality, I'm a fully signed-up member.
-However, modern feminism is a litany of complaint, fuelled by observing the world through a feminist prism – and that I struggle with.
+Yet modern feminism is a litany of complaint, fueled by observing the world through a feminist prism—and that I struggle with.
 It's also dominated by middle-class elitism where a small number of women obsess over the things that really matter most to a small number of elitist women.
 Ideology demands that women are portrayed as victims at every opportunity.
-They are always forced, pressured or coerced.
-Women, according to feminists, are incapable of rational thought or objective decision-making.
+They are always forced, pressured, or coerced.
+Women, according to feminists, are incapable of rational thought or objective decision making.
 And where female victims don't exist, feminists go out and manufacture them.

-What do you say to those who say there can be no prostitution without human trafficking?
+What do you say to those who claim there can be no prostitution without human trafficking?

 I wondered when the get-out-of-that question would appear.
-The issue is the way that prostitution, human smuggling, human trafficking and sex trafficking are conflated in order to support the anti-prostitution agenda.
-Most recently, the EU voted to recommend to member states that they adopt the Swedish model, where prostitution is recognised as legal and the purchase of sex is illegal – despite the fact, incidentally, that even the Swedish government can't demonstrate that its laws actually achieve the intended outcome.
+The issue is the way that prostitution, human smuggling, human trafficking, and sex trafficking are conflated in order to support the anti-prostitution agenda.
+Most recently, the EU voted to recommend that member states adopt the Swedish model, where prostitution is recognized as legal and the purchase of sex is illegal—despite the fact, incidentally, that even the Swedish government can't demonstrate that its laws actually achieve the intended outcome.